Buglife/Buglife-iOS/README.md

 2. Unzip it & pull `Buglife.framework` into the Frameworks group in your project.
 In the following dialog box, make sure you have "Copy items if needed" checked.

-3. Make sure your project links to the following system frameworks.
-You can add these under your project's Build Phases tab, under Link Binary With Libraries.
-	* CoreTelephony.framework
-	* SystemConfiguration.framework

 ## Code

 1. Import the Buglife framework header into your app delegate.